kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_block/x007bswitchx007b.md

 ✖ The parser expected to find a '}' to match the '{' token here - start: 26, end: 26
 ✖ The parser expected to find a '}' to match the '{' token here - start: 26, end: 26
 ✖ The parser expected to find a '}' to match the '{' token here - start: 26, end: 26
+✖ The parser expected to find a '}' to match the '{' token here - start: 26, end: 26

 ```